carlhoerberg/trinidad_threaded_resque_extension/README.md

 Start trinidad and enjoy the low memory usage while having high concurrency.

-Note that becasue JRuby can't fork you want to have well behaved workers, watch out for memory leakage..
+Note that becasue JRuby can't fork you want to have well behaved workers, watch out for memory leakage.
+Naturally your workers have to be thread safe.

 ## Contributing